-The Clinical Nurse Advancement Program is a professional promotion system that develops, recognizes and rewards growth in clinical nursing practice.
 The program supports advancement from novice to expert based on the five phases of professional growth as described by Dr. Patricia Benner.
-It provides professional nurses at BID-Needham an opportunity for career development and recognition.
+It provides professional nurses at BID Needham an opportunity for career development and recognition.

 - Novice: beginner with no experience

-This packet was developed for the purpose of describing the clinical advancement process at BID–Needham and providing guidance to nurses who seek advancement.
-You are encouraged to contact Heidi Alpert, RN, Chair of the Clinical Nurse Advancement Review Board or any other members of the Review Board for additional information and guidance throughout the advancement process.
-Below is a list of the topics addressed in this packet.
+You are encouraged to contact Heidi Alpert, RN, Chair of the Clinical Nurse Advancement Review Board, or any other members of the Review Board for additional information and guidance throughout the advancement process.
+Below is a list of the topics addressed in this section of the website.

 - Applying for advancement to Clinical Nurse III